San Fransisco Sourdough Bread #1

 - 2 Tbsp margarine

 - Put sourdough starter in bowl.
 Stir in the 11/2 cups milk and 2 ½ cups of the bread flour.
+You can do this in your mixer to develop the gluten, or just stir in by hand and let tomorrow's kneading process develop the gluten.
+In my experience, it's really worth mixing the dough well at this stage; otherwise you have to knead it a lot more the next day to get the elastic texture you need which is what allows the loaves to rise nicely without flowing over the sides of the pan.
 Cover loosely with wax paper or damp tea towel, and let sit on counter overnight.
 This creates the “sponge”.

 - 4) If desired for round loaves, you can score them, brush tops with egg wash to make them shiny, or sprinkle with cheese, seeds, or chopped onion.
 I usually brush or spray with butter.

 - 5) Bake in preheated oven at 375 degrees F for 30 minutes, or till bottom of loaves sound hollow when tapped.
 Let cool on wire rack.